Traveling across Europe has never been easier.

 If you are thinking to spend at least one night in this beautiful city there are many beautiful hotels in the area, some of them located right in the heart of the city and most of them offer nice rooms and good breakfast.

-Antwerp is home of the famous painter Pieter Paul Rubens and during the last centuries was one of the hottest points from Europe.
-It attracted fashion moguls, diamond traders and art lovers.
+Antwerp is home to the famous painter Pieter Paul Rubens and during the last centuries was one of the hottest points from Europe.
+It attracted fashion moguls, diamond traders, and art lovers.